 Based on the results of the questionnaire and interviews with the two Heads of Competency Expertise namely: Automotive Light Vehicle Engineering and Motorcycle Engineering and Business problems that occur in the management of facilities and infrastructure of learning practices include: (1) lack of work motivation, (2) facilities and infrastructure are not well laid out, (3) lack of ownership, (4) low work discipline, and (5) low technical competence.
 If you see from the existing problems, the researcher intends to find out the causes of the problems that occur and how alternative solutions to problems can be resolved.
 One way to solve the problem is to identify the cause of the problem through analysis and assessment.
 One solution to improve employee performance and quality is through training.

-The objectives of this study are: (1) to identify problems in the management of facilities and infrastructure practices in the automotive engineering department at SMK Muhammadiyah Gamping, (2) to identify the causes of infrastructure management problems and practice in the automotive engineering department at SMK Muhammadiyah Gamping, and (3) formulate solutions the problem of management of facilities and infrastructure practices of the automotive engineering department at the Gamping SMK Muhammadiyah.
+The objectives of the study are: (1) identify problems in the management of facilities and infrastructure practices in the automotive engineering department at SMK Muhammadiyah Gamping, (2) identify the causes of infrastructure management problems and practice in the automotive engineering department at SMK Muhammadiyah Gamping, and (3) formulate solutions for management of facilities and infrastructure practices of the automotive engineering department at the Gamping SMK Muhammadiyah.

 Method

-This research is research case study (Ranu Iskandar, 2020) to find out the problems of infrastructure and management training needs use interview assisted with a questionnaire to retrieve data.
+This reseach is descriptive study to find out the problems of infrastructure and management training needs use interview assisted with a questionnaire to retrieve data.
 Trust is obtained by validating instruments for quantitative data and triangulation for qualitative data.
-This research was conducted at the Muhammadiyah Gamping Vocational School at month March 2020.
-Data source in This research is: (1) the principal, (2) the vice-principal in the field of facilities and infrastructure, (3) the head of expertise competence, (4) the head of the workshop, and (5) the technician / toolman.
+This research was conducted at the Muhammadiyah Gamping Vocational School.
+Data source in research: (1) the principal, (2) the vice-principal in the field of facilities and infrastructure, (3) the head of expertise competence, (4) the head of the workshop, and (5) the technician / toolman.
 The data analysis technique used in this research is descriptive-quantitative analysis technique.
 The Research Steps are presented in the following table.

 Tabel 1.
 Research Steps Training Needs Analysis